ajcastanedag/UASPlan/App/Protocols/SystemWF/EmlidBaseStationSetup_GSP.md

 ```
 # Introduction

-Important for M300, Wingtra, M600 and if you want to increase your accuracy
+Important for M300, Wingtra, M600 and if you want to increase your accuracy with Phantom 4

 ### Equipment